peteasa/pyrpl_testbench/README.md

 The testbench allows you to create simple projects with sequences of operations on the modules provided by PyRPL.
 An example use of the testbench is demonstrated with the measurement of small resistances (mohm/mohm.py).

 ## PyRPL
 The official PyRPL website address is [http://pyrpl.readthedocs.io/](http://pyrpl.readthedocs.io).
 The official PyRPL software is available at [https://github.com/RedPitaya/pyrpl](https://github.com/RedPitaya/pyrpl).
-Note: at the time of writing the Python3 branch of this repository is not being actively maintained.
+Note: [https://github.com/RedPitaya/pyrpl](https://github.com/RedPitaya/pyrpl) will follow the [https://github.com/pyrpl-fpga/pyrpl](https://github.com/pyrpl-fpga/pyrpl).
+So if you want the latest official releases look to those two repositories.
+At the time of writing the [https://github.com/pyrpl-fpga/pyrpl](https://github.com/pyrpl-fpga/pyrpl) is more up to date for python3 code.

 ## Installation
 The simplest way to install PyRPL on Ubuntu 24.04.1 is to clone https://github.com/peteasa/pyrpl to a suitable location and then checkout the [consolidate_python3 branch](https://github.com/peteasa/pyrpl/tree/consolidate_python3) then install the necessary python libraries